Sure enough, the mug displayed "I AM GOD". Beneath that claim was an owl with its eyes closed and some flowers. What the...?

 I mumbled lamely, "In context, that verse is directed to Israel's enemies."
 Yep, I'm always ready to share the good news.

 As best I can tell, an overt Jesus fish at the desk mainly results in Christians chatting about church activities or tickets for the Hillsong concert.
 The Twelve Apostles Calendar does not stimulate connection with non-believers.
 Thus my own approach to identifying with Christ tends toward the organic: consistently seeking the success of my co-workers, clients, and company; not cursing, going the second mile; asking for insights about TV or movies that I don't follow.
 "By this shall all people know you are my disciples, that you love one another."

 For some non-believers, a sunny "This is a Day the Lord has Made" plaque may be viewed not as an invitation but as a warning!
 It marks your desk area as a no-cussin' zone.
 Even my low-key approach still results in me being treated as a delicate flower, or as God's spy, or as God's bully.

-Thus, a guy at work vented to me that, "religious people are judgmental.
+Thus, a guy at a previous job vented to me that, "religious people are judgmental.
 They hate gays and basically everyone."

 I timidly inquired, "Do you think I'm judgmental?"

 He reflected and replied, "Well, maybe not you.
 But, ha, I don't know you that well."

 I offered, "So you wouldn't know that the local LGBT community had me offer the prayer at their Thanksgiving dinner?"

 Surprised pause: "Oh!
 They did?
 You're not gay, are you?"